aerkiaga/nodeverse/README.md

 ## Status
 For now, 16 different planets' surfaces are generated next to each other.
-Blocks include stone, gravel, dust, sediment, liquid, grass soil, grass, dry grass, tall grass, snow and lava.
+Blocks include stone, gravel, dust, sediment, liquid (water, lava), grass soil, grass, dry grass, tall grass and snow.
 Planets of different colors, rockier, more hilly or flat, richer in oceans, arid, frozen, volcanic, and with or without living organisms are generated.
-World generation features oceans, caves and deserts.
+World generation features oceans, caves, deserts and craters.

 The next step is finishing basic climate types.